iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/SmnTopicV2.md

 `DisplayName` - See Properties above.

-`TopicUrn` - See Properties above.
+`TopicUrn` - Resource identifier of a topic, which is unique.

-`PushPolicy` - See Properties above.
+`PushPolicy` - Message pushing policy.
+0 indicates that the message.

-`CreateTime` - See Properties above.
+`CreateTime` - Time when the topic was created.

-`UpdateTime` - See Properties above.
+`UpdateTime` - Time when the topic was updated.

 ## See Also